 Now that you understand how spinal cord injuries can affect respiratory functions, let’s discuss some of the most common respiratory complications among individuals with SCIs.

 Spinal Cord Injury Respiratory Complications

-Various respiratory complications can arise following a spinal cord injury due to low lung volume and weak coughing.
+Various respiratory complications can arise following a spinal cord injury due to loss of control of the diaphragm, low lung volume, and weak coughing.